Hurricanes are dangerous far from the coast. Communities are struggling to prepare

 The catastrophic damage is a sign of what climate scientists have been warning about: as the Earth heats up, rainfall is becoming increasingly extreme and deadly.
 And torrential rain can occur anywhere, including far from coastlines.

-The heaviest storms in the Southeastern U.S. today are already dropping 37 percent more rain since 1958, according to a recent study.
-As the climate keeps changing, that could increase by 20 percent or more.
+The heaviest storms in the southeastern U.S. today are already dropping 37% more rain since 1958, according to a recent study.
+As the climate keeps changing, that could increase by 20% or more.

 “We’ve had these shocking amounts of rain,” says Bill Hunt, a professor at NC State University who works on stormwater infrastructure.
 “It’s hard to imagine where you’re safe.”